INSTRUMENTS / GENERATORS

 better live quality on transients and very fast LFO's.
 Quality comes at the cost of CPU load.
 NOTE: Harmless uses ultra high quality when rendering, and no you can't have that

 for live use, unless you are using the VST version then it's available on the Hint Bar Options menu.

 - threaded - Allows multi-threading for improved multi-core CPU performance.
 Switching threading off may, in some cases, improve performance if the host's multithreading is more efficient than

 About Harmless (?)

-Shows the about screen.
-Make sure not to press this button if your Grandmother is watching.
+- ? - Shows the about screen.
+Don't press this button if your Grandmother is watching!

 Special note colors

 The native FL Studio version of Harmless responds to MIDI note colors 14, 15 and 16 as follows: